Hersh3yy/transletez-moi/README.md

 # Transletez-moi

-An API that leverages OpenAI's API to translate a user provided json file of phrases to a target language of choice.
+An API that leverages OpenAI's API to translate a user provided json or json file of phrases to a target language of choice.

 ## Tech Stack

-- PHP 8.3
+- PHP 8.4
-- Laravel 12
+- Laravel 11
 - PostgreSQL
 - Docker & Docker Compose
 - OpenAI GPT